Nukit FilterBoxBuilder

 Filter layout

 One side places a single filter on one face of the box, ideal for wall or ceiling mounting.
 Both sides puts a filter on two faces, for roughly twice the filter area and airflow in the same footprint.
-If you leave one side without fans or filters, you can put it against the wall to safe space.
+If you leave one side without fans or filters, you can put it against the wall to save space.
 3D Print also offers Four sides: a tower with a filter on each wall and fans on top.
 This design should have at least 150mm clearance from walls and furniture on all sides.

 More filter area slows the air through the media.
 That raises the capture rate and lowers noise (see Why a PC-fan filter box).